-Living life as a woman comes with some unique challenges - one of them being an upcharge for simply existing as female.
+Living life as a woman comes with some unique challenges.
+One of them being an upcharge for simply existing as a female.
 Dubbed “the pink tax,” this unfair gender pricing differential affects products and services across industries, from hygiene items to car insurance.

 Let’s look into some data about the pink tax, where it’s hitting women hardest, how it could impact your financial goals, and (last but not least) the path past the pink tax.

+So, what is pink tax, and is the pink tax real?
 The name “pink tax” refers to a common theme in gendered products; the tendency for female-marketed goods to be manufactured or packaged in pink colors.
 Quick fun fact about “blue vs. pink” marketing—it was historically the other way around, as pink was considered a masculine color!
-Kind of underscores how arbitrary our social conventions can be, right?
+It kind of underscores how arbitrary our social conventions can be, right?